raobaba/Flipkart_Clone/README.md

 This is our Second individual project .
 Myntra is an Ecommerce webpage, where clothing prodcuts electronics and accessories are sold

 # My Agendas -
-Breaking the whole website into the smallest divisions according to our strong zone.
+Breaking the whole website into the smallest divisions according to my strong zone.

-Setting up the deadline for every individual.

 Review the code when someone is unable to make the part prominently.